Local Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 What training have the staff had who are supporting children with SEND?

-• The SENCO and staff have experience of children with SEND and attend various training courses run by South Gloucestershire Council.
-Training is then fed back to all staff at staff meetings.
+• The SENDCo and staff have experience of children with SEND and attend various training courses run by South Gloucestershire Council.

 How will my child be included in activities outside the classroom including trips?

 • We have a settling in, key person and transition policy to support children transitioning to different areas in the setting.
-The key person will work with the new key person to hand over all information to aid the transition.

-• Work closely with local schools, teachers are invited to visit the setting and meet the children to aid in the transition.
-Relevant documents are completed and given to schools to aid the transition to school.
+• We work closely with local schools and teachers are invited to visit the setting and meet the children to aid in the transition of them leaving our setting and starting school.

-How are St Michael’s resources allocated and matched to child’s special educational needs?
+How are St Michael’s resources allocated and matched to child’s special

 How is the decision made about my child’s needs and how much support will my child receive?

 How are parents involved at St Michael’s Church Pre-School and Nursery?
-How can I be involved?

-• Newsletters.
+• Newsletters

-• Parents notice board.
+• Parents notice board

-• Facebook (closed group).
+• Facebook (closed group)

-• Parent Committee.
+• Parent Forum Committee

-• Resources to take home e.g. song sack, cookery bag.
+• Resources to take home e.g. song sack, cookery bag